whoisjuan/rasterwise-blog/source/_posts/how-to-build-a-ctracker.md

 There's one more extra step that we will need to do to adjust our API call and make it usable by cron-job-org.
 We need to encode the url parameter of the API call.

-To to that you can to visit this [website](http://www.onlinewebtoolkit.com/url-encode-decode).
+To do that you can to visit this [website](http://www.onlinewebtoolkit.com/url-encode-decode).

 Where it says "Type/Paste/Upload your URL for URI Encode", paste all the URL you want to screenshot:
 `https://nytimes.com`